M4ximumPizza/Hypernova/README.md

 # Welcome to Hypernova (Almost Finished)

 Hypernova is a project by the Mojang team that is for the upcoming 1.20 update to decypher the code into a better format to run it into a faster, more reliable use.
 This project will take several months as perhaps 3-6 month project.
+Working on some final preperations before being imported in Minecraft this weekend.

 ## What is the Hypernova Project